 Realizing more value in increasing the duration and depth of coaching, our client has made a long-term strategic investment with an expanded coaching plan on the horizon for 2016-17, in order to grow leaders, create a leadership pipeline, and cultivate a sustainable culture of leadership that allows this growing company to succeed.

 “There's no class or course you can take that is as important as in-the-moment, real-time feedback.
 Learning how to give it, receive it, and act on it.
-As we continue to grow, we are working to create a build a culture of coaching where it’s common to walk down the hall and see leaders engaging in coaching up, down, and across the organization.”
+As we continue to grow, we are working to build a culture of coaching where it’s common to walk down the hall and see leaders engaging in coaching up, down, and across the organization.”